 St. Andrew's has also been known as a center for sacred music and the arts.
 Now in its 22nd year is our annual Flower Festival, a celebration of floral art, sacred music, and community fellowship that takes place each year around the Feast of All Saints.

 Throughout its history, St. Andrew's has been blessed with remarkable stability.
 Of the six rectors called by the church since its founding, three served more than 20 years.
 The longest-serving rector, the Rev. Charles Austin Joy, retired in 2007 after 25 years of gracious leadership.
-Our current rector, the Rev. John Rohrs, began his journey with us in the fall of 2009.
-Soon after, we entered a season of celebration for our Parish Centennial, culminating in a successful capital campaign to renovate our parish buildings.
-St. Andrew's is now poised for a new era of growth and service as we sail into our second century.
+The Rev. John Rohrs served as rector from 2009 until 2022.
+The Rev. Charles Lane Cowen was called to serve as priest in charge of St. Andrew's in July of 2023.